mozilla-extensions/firefox-translations/docs/DEV.md

 yarn bergamot-translator:download-and-import
 ```

-Re-run this command any time there has been an update to `src/core/static/wasm/bergamot-translator-worker.appendix.js`.

 Note: Once this command has run, it will create a folder called `downloaded-bergamot-translator-wasm-artifacts` and if this folder exists, it will not re-download the artifacts again.
 Thus, to make sure that you are using the most up to date WASM artifacts, remove the `downloaded-bergamot-translator-wasm-artifacts` folder, then re-run the command.

 ## Building Bergamot Translator WASM artifacts and importing them to the extension